Eoghan Quigg (album): Critical reception

-Eoghan Quigg was savaged by critics.
+Eoghan Quigg was universally panned by music critics.
+Simon Darnell of MK News wrote: "If I told you this album was dreadful, not only would I be doing a huge disservice to the word dreadful, in fact I'd almost be praising the quality of the music... this set of songs is so mind-numbingly, spirit-crushingly dismal."
 Jon O'Brien of AllMusic described the album as "bad karaoke", with deficient production values failing to hide Quigg's "limited ability" and "bum notes".
 Nick Levine of Digital Spy called it "amateurish as well as utterly redundant".
-One track singled out for criticism by multiple reviewers was the cover of Take That's "Never Forget", the vocal performance on which was described by Levine as "positively wince-inducing".
+In particular, multiple reviewers panned the cover of Take That's "Never Forget"; Levine described the track's vocals as "positively wince-inducing".
 Gigwise placed the record at number one in their "The 20 Worst Albums of 2009" in December of that year.